pragmint/open-practices/practices/migrate-to-monorepo.md

 ### Create a Migration Path

 Give teams an easy way to migrate their repositories into the new workspace while preserving history and conforming to the CI / local dev tooling.
 Let teams volunteer to migrate into the monorepo after seeing early success.
 Provide a checklist, templates, and pairing support to make migration easier.
-Keep a visible tracker of what’s moved and what’s next.
+Keep a visible tracker of what's moved and what's next.

 ### Continue Improving DevEx